c9/docs.c9.io/src/frameworks/frameworks_ionic.md

 Create a Ionic app as follows:

 1. Create a new workspace (Node.js or Custom for a clean workspace)
-2. Open a Terminal, or using the pre-existing one at the bottom
+2. Open a Terminal, or use the pre-existing one at the bottom
 3. Run the following commands in the Terminal:

         $ npm install -g cordova ionic